 I’m still not sold on the bigotry angle.
-While the use of Nazi imagery is certainly “broadly offensive,” I’m not convinced that Lego’s hatred of Kirby can be equated with hating real people.
-It’s more like hating a pink ball of lint.
+While the use of Nazi imagery is certainly “broadly offensive,” I’m not convinced that anyone would equate Lego’s hatred of Kirby with hating humans.
+It’s more like hating a ball of lint.

 Hating Copyright Violations

-If Lego really wanted to take down the Kirby Emporium, he might have had better luck contacting the Nintendo legal department.
-There’s no indication that any of the Kirby merchandise being sold in Second Life is authorized or licensed by Nintendo.
+If Lego wanted to take down the Kirby Emporium, he might have had better luck by contacting the Nintendo legal department.
+There’s no indication that any of the Kirby merchandise in Second Life is authorized or licensed by Nintendo.

 While IntLibber might be a Second Life business mogul, he’s got a lot to learn about how real-life entertainment corporations protect their intellectual property rights.

-This aspect of the story raises another interesting hypothetical question.
-Is it possible to commit a hate crime against a copyright violation?
+This aspect of the story raises an interesting hypothetical question: Is it possible to commit a hate crime against a copyright violation?
 Only the RIAA knows for sure.

 The Rest of the Story